Subrata Mukherjee

-Subrata Mukherjee (14 June 1946 – 4 November 2021) was an Indian politician who was cabinet minister of the government of West Bengal and sitting member of West Bengal Legislative Assembly.
-He was a member of All India Trinamool Congress.
+Subrata Mukherjee (14 June 1946 – 4 November 2021) was an Indian politician affiliated with All India Trinamool Congress.
+He served as a cabinet minister of the government of West Bengal, and MLA of West Bengal Legislative Assembly.
 He was also the 35th Mayor of Kolkata from 2000 to 2005.

 Political career

 Career with Indian National Congress

 Mukherjee started his political career as a student activist during his higher education in Kolkata.
 He joined the Chhatra Parishad, a student organisation affiliated to the Indian National Congress, in the 1960s.
 During this period he made the acquaintance of Priya Ranjan Dasmunsi.